mumble-voip/mumble/docs/dev/build-instructions/build_static.md

       "-DCMAKE_TOOLCHAIN_FILE=<vcpkg dir>/scripts/buildsystems/vcpkg.cmake" `
       "-DIce_HOME=<vcpkg dir>/installed/x64-windows-static-md" `
       "-DCMAKE_BUILD_TYPE=Release" `
+      -Dbundled-cli11=OFF `
+      -Dbundled-spdlog=OFF `
       ..
 ```

 Optionally you can use `-G "Ninja"` to use the [Ninja buildsystem](https://ninja-build.org/) (which probably has to be installed separately).
 Especially on Windows this is recommended as the default `NMake Makefiles` only compile using a single thread (which takes quite a while).

+> [!NOTE]
+> If you ran previous builds that failed with missing dependencies, you may need to delete and recreate your `build/` directory before trying new approaches, or CMake will continue to struggle finding dependencies.

 ### Customizing the build